 Fortunately for you, the answer is extremely simple and even better, can be done for free.
 Gracenote (previously known as the the CDDB database) is a free service to consumers that has been around for over a decade and and provides the online service that enables users with an internet connection to see complete track and album details when they insert a CD into their computer.

-If you are copying the tracks from your CD onto your computer, it is this information that is used to identify the album details and allow you to tell what tracks you'd like to listen to on your ipod.
-Without the convenience of this information, you'd be left to manually key in the track and information each time a new CD was loaded onto your computer.
+If you are copying the tracks from your CD onto your computer, it is this information that is used to identify the album details and allows you to tell what tracks you’d like to listen to on your iPod.
+Without the convenience of this information, you’d be left to manually key in the track and information each time a new CD was loaded onto your computer.